 It goes without saying that data breaches are very serious.
 People will naturally ask a lot of questions because they’re concerned with dangerous strangers potentially having their sensitive information.

-Create accessible and helpful content on your website that will guide your audience in understanding all the details behind the data breach and how they will be affected.
+Create accessible and helpful content on your website that will guide your audience in understanding all the details behind the data breaches and how they will be affected.
 Good communication can lessen your customers’ fears and concerns, save you time and money, and show more transparency in light of a serious situation.

 Follow All Legal Requirements: